kumacoinproject/bc4py/bc4py/user/api/static/doc_system.md

     "api_ver": "0.0.2",
     "chain_ver": 2,
     "branch": "develop",
-    "message": "This is alpha version - use at your own risk, do not use for merchant applications.", "booting": false,
+    "message": "This is alpha version - use at your own risk, do not use for merchant applications", "booting": false,
     "connections": 3,
     "unconfirmed": [],